 - We are also exploring development opportunities for the treatment of Multiple System Atrophy (MSA), a neurodegenerative movement disorder which shares the hallmarks of c-Abl activation and alpha-synculein chemical modification with Parkinson’s Disease, and Dementia with Lewy Body (DLB), a Parkinson’s-like disease characterized by alpha-synuclein aggregates.

 Abl Kinases and CNS Diseases

 Abl kinases have been shown to play a critical role in monitoring insults to brain neurons and regulating biological pathways that are associated with neuroprotection.
-In addition, recent research has demonstrated that Abl kinases are essential checkpoint regulators that play a central role in Parkinson’s disease progression.
+In addition, recent research has demonstrated that Abl kinases are essential checkpoint regulators that play a central role in Parkinson’s disease initiation and progression.

 The breakthrough cancer treatment, imatinib (Gleevec®), was the first FDA-approved Abl kinase inhibitor.
 Because of the way imatinib is broken down in the body, imatinib’s safety is correlated with dose.
 Applying our RAMP technology to imatinib, Inhibikase has generated novel chemical entities that have:

-- identical route of metabolism to imatinib, thereby preserving the relationship between administered dose, and drug safety and frequency of adverse events
+- Nearly identical route of metabolism to imatinib, thereby preserving the relationship between administered dose, and drug safety and frequency of adverse events

 We believe these molecules have the potential to enable dose reduction with a concomitantly improved safety profile, resulting in a safer Abl kinase inhibitor that may be chronically and systemically administered for the treatment of our initial targeted CNS indications.